wbnns/learnhowtocode/foundations/javascript/objects-and-more-arrays.md

 Besides being a quick and handy way to store data, arrays also have a set of functions for manipulating that data in very powerful ways.
 Once you begin to master these functions you will start to see ways to use them all over the place!
 There are really only a handful of these functions... but as you'll soon see, the possibilities of what you can do with them are near endless.

 1. Start out by watching [this video](https://www.youtube.com/watch?v=HB1ZC7czKRs) from Wes Bos.
 To follow along, use your local Javascript30 repository.
 If you don't have the repo yet, clone it from [here](https://github.com/wesbos/JavaScript30).
 2. Watch and code with [Part 2](https://www.youtube.com/watch?v=QNmRfyNg1lw) of Wes Bos's array series.

 ## Practice

 You have been through a _ton_ of content, and it would not be surprising if you were feeling rather overwhelmed at this point.
 Let's take a little time to slow down and practice this stuff with more coding exercises.
 I'll warn you now: some of these get pretty difficult, but if you've done the lessons you should have covered everything you need to know to solve them.
 Don't be afraid to go back and review if you find that you can't remember something, that's part of the process.
-If you get stuck come join us in the chatroom!

 ## Assignment

 At this point you just need a little more practice!
 Go back to the [JavaScript exercises](https://github.com/TheOdinProject/javascript-exercises) that were introduced in Arrays and Loops and complete the following:

-* calculator
+- calculator
-* palindromes
+- palindromes
-* fibonacci
+- fibonacci
-* getTheTitles
+- getTheTitles
-* findTheOldest
+- findTheOldest

 Solutions for the exercises can be found in the 'solutions' branch of the repo.